-Due to limited time and resources, current evaluation of effective teaching or effective teachers are captured by fragmented process that is impossible for an observer to measure the outcomes of teaching and performances of a teacher holistically.
+Due to limited time and resources, the current evaluation of effective teaching or effective teachers is captured by a fragmented process that is impossible for an observer to measure the outcomes of teaching and performances of a teacher holistically.

 According to John Hattie, his new studies show that “teacher estimates of achievement” has the most significant influence on students’ achievement.
 It has an effect size of 1.62, which is four times the effect of the average influencer.
 Teacher’s estimates of achievement are the “accuracy of an individual teacher’s knowledge of students in his or her classes and how that knowledge determines the kinds of classroom activities and materials as well as the difficulty of the task assigned.
 A teacher’s estimates of achievement can also influence the questioning strategies and student grouping used in class as well as the teaching strategies selected.”